Pauline Léon: Role

 The French Revolution generated political excitement and sometimes violent unrest.
 Witnessing this unrest stirred Léon to action, and she became a radical for the revolutionary cause.
 In 1789 at the beginning of the Revolution, she joined in the famous Storming of the Bastille, even carrying her own pike.
-A couple years later, in 1791, she again joined a passionate political crowd and risked her life by signing the Cordeliers' republican petition at the Champ de Mars.
+In 1791, she again joined a passionate political crowd and risked her life by signing the Cordeliers' republican petition at the Champ de Mars.
+The petition demanded the creation of a French republic and its signing coincided with a massive protest.
+The protest was violently quelled, resulting in the Champ de Mars Massacre which left between a dozen and fifty people dead.

 Her political leanings were no secret.
 For years, Léon openly protested against all of the following: Lafayette and his royalist wartime opinions, King Louis XVI and the system of French monarchy, and anyone who was openly a counter-revolutionary.

 As was mentioned above, Léon's official political loyalties were with the Cordeliers Club and the Enragés.
 Being a part of those groups fueled her revolutionary spirit, and she stood with them even when it landed her in prison for several months.

 Léon's political involvement in the Revolution is especially noteworthy because she came from the Parisian artisan class, while most other politically involved women of her day were aristocratic.